What fueled Saturday's election results? Desire for responsiveness, victors say

 “The biggest issues I was hearing about is that they really wanted more response,” Brian Beck said.
 “A lot of it was they didn’t feel like they knew what was going on, whether it was road construction or seeing trees disappear.
 I campaigned on responsive government, and that’s what they want.”

 On Saturday, Beck defeated Connie Baker, the candidate filling the unexpired term of Keely Briggs in District 2 after winning a runoff against Ronnie Anderson in December.
-District 1 council member Gerard Hudspeth defeated Briggs in a mayoral runoff in December, vacating District 1.
 Beck also beat a third candidate, Daniel Clanton, on Saturday.
+District 1 council member Gerard Hudspeth had defeated Briggs in a mayoral runoff in December, vacating District 1.

 “What I found in District 1 is that we don’t have many voters,” Vicki Byrd said.
 “So we knew the numbers going in would be less than 1,000 people.
 We targeted 1,000 people, and it looks like they all came out to vote.”

 In unofficial results, 819 people cast ballots in that race, with 421 of those votes going to Byrd.
-Byrd defeated Birdia Johnson, filling Hudspeth’s unexpired term after she defeated George Ferrie Jr. in November, and Matthew Irvine.
+Byrd defeated incumbent Birdia Johnson, who had filled Hudspeth’s unexpired term after she defeated George Ferrie Jr. in November, and Matthew Irvine.

 In District 4, newcomer Alison Maguire said she found similar complaints as Beck in his district.